oVirt/ovirt-site/source/blog/2013-10-02-hello-world.html.md

 change the extension to whatever you feel most comfortable with, such as `.ad` for asciidoc, or `.mw` for mediawiki format.

-If multiple people are blogging, then be sure to write `author:` and the name of the person.
+If multiple people are blogging, then be sure to write `authors:` and the name(s) of the person(s).
 Each person may use the formatting engine they wish, and markdown will render the text based on the extension.
 (That is, if something is foo.html.ad and the default is markdown, then the `.ad` file will be rendered using asciidoctor whereas the rest of the `.md`